-Student's Name (please print):
+Name (please print): Desired Conduction Data M/V

 Grade: Cohort Year: Desired Graduation Date M/Y/

-An application of intent to graduate early student's 3rd year of high school.
-Excepti Graduation Application Students are strongly encouraged to submof their sophomore year to allow aderequirements.
-Students desiring a plan for early graduatall of the responsibility and costs for all active by BISD during the regular school year, courses, credit by exams, and any approve Students and parents/guardians desiring student's counselor and develop a written All high school students who apply to graduation.
-High School Plan with an parent/guardian, and a school administ circumstances or extreme hardships.
-If allowed to graduate under the Foundation Students planning to graduate early may 19 credits at the beginning of the school who have a plan to graduate early will be including senior pictures, project graduation reparticipate, including all course credits and An early graduate will share a class rank graduate's GPA falls in the ranking, but the their ranked position in their class.
-Early criteria.
-A student who begins the early graduate complete all graduation requirements (in a plan for early graduation agree to consult with the plan for acquiring required credits to graduate early. aduate early must complete the requirements for the Endorsement unless the student, the student's trator agree in writing that there are extenuating an agreement is reached, then the student will be High School Plan without an Endorsement. have their grade rolled to the 12th grade if they have year or 22.5 credits after the first semester.
-Students given the opportunity to participate in senior activities on, scholarships, and commencement exercises. quirements prior to graduation ceremonies in order to
+An stu Gr Stu of red Stu all by co Stu ard stu En Stu Stu ard stu En Stu An gra the cri A co application of intent to graduate early adent's 3rd year of high school.
+Except aduation Application adents are strongly encouraged to subtheir sophomore year to allow adquirements.
+Undents desiring a plan for early graduation of the responsibility and costs for all as BISD during the regular school year urses, credit by exams, and any approvulents and parents/guardians desiring adent's counselor and develop a writtent high school students who apply to gundation High School Plan with an addent, the student's parent/guardian, are extenuating circumstances or extremated will be allowed to graduate dorsement.
+Undents planning to graduate early may be cluding senior pictures, project graduate addents must complete all graduation retricipate, including all course credits are early graduate will share a class ranged aduate's GPA falls in the ranking, but the eir ranked position in their class.
+Early teria.
+Student who begins the early graduate mplete all graduation requirements (i early must understand and agree to the following: y must be filed prior to the end of the third week of the cions to this deadline are up to principal discretion Early mit this application for early graduation prior to the end equate time to develop a plan to meet graduation accelerated coursework needed beyond courses offered y which includes correspondence courses, dual credi ed methods for obtaining credits.
+If a plan for early graduation agree to consult with the plan for acquiring required credits to graduate early.
+In graduate early must complete the requirements for the Endorsement as well as a CCMR indicator unless the and a school administrator agree in writing that there eme hardships.
+If an agreement is reached, then the under the Foundation High School Plan without an end have their grade rolled to the 12th grade if they have to year or 22.5 credits after the first semester.
+Student the given the opportunity to participate in senior activitie ion, scholarships, and commencement exercises.
+The equirements prior to graduation ceremonies in order to the state mandated testing requirements.
+The early graduate will not displace a 4 year senior from the early graduates may graduate with honors if they meet the action process and chooses not to continue or fails to including STAAR EOCs) will be removed from the early arry a full load of classes in the succeeding semester.

-Student : Signature Date
+Student Sig gnature Date

-Parent/Guardian Signature Date
+Parent/Gu ardian Signature Date

 Counselor Signature Date

-Principa al Signature Date
+Principal S ignature Date